-How to Use Vinegar and Baking Soda in the Garden, for Baking and Cleaning
+Vinegar and Baking Soda for Cleaning, Gardening and Bread Making

 Vinegar is a natural substance containing acetic acid.
 The two main types are malt vinegar made from barley and apple cider vinegar.
 It has a wide range of uses around the home as a cleaning agent.
 It can also aid digestion and can help to relieve skin ailments.

 This article will detail some of the many uses for vinegar in and around the home.

 Cleaning Stains With Vinegar

 - Vinegar is great for removing brown iron stains and limescale from baths, showers and toilets.
 The stains can be sprayed with vinegar stored in a window cleaning pump spray bottle.

 - If you mix a teaspoon of salt in a cup of vinegar, this is great for cleaning coffee and tea stains from cups and mugs.
 It will also clean brass.

 - Vinegar can be used for cleaning windows.

 - When rubbed into stains in clothing and allowed to soak for a while before laundering, vinegar helps to loosen the stains.
 Baking soda reacts with vinegar and the resulting froth helps to loosen stains.